-This week if you contact any synagogue and ask what the “Feast of Dedication” is, they may invite you to their Hanukah celebration so you can experience it firsthand.
+This week, if you contact any synagogue and ask what the “Feast of Dedication” is, they may invite you to their Hanukkah celebration.
+They would encourage you to experience it firsthand.

 Hanukkah commemorates the Temple rededication at the end of the Maccabean revolt against the Greeks in the 2nd Century BC.
-This war was led by a family of priests and ignited by the forced sacrifice of pigs on God’s altar, a repulsive action as viewed through the Torah’s eyes.
+This war was led by a family of priests and ignited by the forced sacrifice of pigs on God’s altar, a repulsive action according to the Torah.
 After a few years of battle, the Greek occupiers were thrown out and the work of restoring the Temple began.

-Jesus was celebrating with Israel the rededication of Temple and returning to God.
-He spoke of knowing His sheep and following His voice on a feast that celebrated the re-dedication of the Temple and the return to the Torah.
+He was the Deliverer they were looking for, but for a life far beyond the earthly troubles.
+While being fully engaged in this world, there is another world that we are a part of.
+Jesus was celebrating with Israel the rededication of Temple.
+He encouraged returning to God.
+He spoke of knowing His sheep and following His voice on a day that celebrated the return to the Torah.
 From its inception, the “feast of dedication” is a time and season for rededication to God.

 In this season, we speak of the miracle of lights.
 May the Light of the World ignite our hearts again!
 May His miracle be in us as He keeps our light ablaze for Him.
 We can be sure that Jesus will be at any celebration that ignites our hearts and focuses on rededication to God.